Kkinod/ReactAndTS-Favorites_Notes/README.md

 A project created as part of developing my own programming skills in:

+- React!
-- React!:
+  - With React:
     - Redux
     - Redux Toolkit
 - TypeScript!
-- Tests:
+- Tests (JEST and React Testing Library):
   - unit tests
   - introduction to integration tests
   - E2E tests